P. Staff

 P. Staff (born 1987 in Bognor Regis, UK) is a contemporary visual and performance artist.

 Early life and education

 P. Staff was born in 1987 in Bognor Regis, UK.
 They studied art at Goldsmiths, University of London, graduating in 2009.
 They also participated in the Associate Artist Programme at LUX, London in 2011.
 They are currently based in Los Angeles, California and London, UK.

 Work

 Staff makes film installations, performance art, and new media works.

+Staff's work has been described as incisive, violent and erotic.
+Curator Elena Filopovic writes of Staff's work:

+"It was the Austrian poet and author Ingeborg Bachmann who once wrote: “I am writing with my burnt hand about the nature of fire.”
+Staff, too, has taken this task to heart.
+The fires that Staff encounters are the red-hot embers of social and structural violence and ecological disasters that have become our new normal.
+Staff’s hand may be burnt as they write, film, and build worlds through their art, and yet, unrelentingly, their exhibition invites visitors to step closer to the fire: it burns images on the retina much like those that result from staring too long at the blazing ball of fire and gas that is the sun—gorgeous, but it hurts."

 Writer and filmmaker Juliet Jacques describes Staff's site-specific exhibition at the Serpentine Galleries, “On Venus,” as the following: